Endpoint security

 While it’s an old cybersecurity staple, downloading antivirus software can be a good last line of defense when malware passes all other security checks.
 An Antivirus system is a low-cost solution that effectively removes identified malware types (some of which, like ransomware, are prominent in businesses).
 When used in tandem with other cybersecurity solutions, users get a full scope of protection, as threats can be stopped at every stage.
 This is a simple way to increase endpoint protection and fortify the frontline of your network.

-NordLayer can contribute to your endpoint security plan by offering a range of features within the Zero Trust Network Access framework.
+NordLayer provides IT security solutions to enhance your endpoint security within the Zero Trust Network Access framework.
 With cloud-hosted and hardware-independent tools, every single device within the network can be secured.
 This allows remote work without security compromises.

 From data encryption to access control implementation, NordLayer can be an invaluable ally when moving forward with digital infrastructure transformation.
 Finally, various service integrations with AWS or Google Drive services allow it to seamlessly integrate within your current infrastructure.